HackTricks-wiki/hacktricks/macos-hardening/macos-security-and-privilege-escalation/macos-security-protections/macos-tcc/README.md

 ## **Basic Information**

-**TCC (Transparency, Consent, and Control)** is a mechanism in macOS to **limit and control application access to certain features**, usually from a privacy perspective.
-This can include things such as location services, contacts, photos, microphone, camera, accessibility, full disk access, and a bunch more.
+**TCC (Transparency, Consent, and Control)** is a security protocol focusing on regulating application permissions.
+Its primary role is to safeguard sensitive features like **location services, contacts, photos, microphone, camera, accessibility, and full disk access**.
+By mandating explicit user consent before granting app access to these elements, TCC enhances privacy and user control over their data.

-From a user’s perspective, they see TCC in action **when an application wants access to one of the features protected by TCC**.
-When this happens the **user is prompted** with a dialog asking them whether they want to allow access or not.

-It's also possible to **grant apps access** to files by **explicit intents** from users for example when a user **drags\&drop a file into a program** (obviously the program should have access to it).
+Users encounter TCC when applications request access to protected features.
+This is visible through a prompt that allows users to **approve or deny access**.
+Furthermore, TCC accommodates direct user actions, such as **dragging and dropping files into an application**, to grant access to specific files, ensuring that applications have access only to what is explicitly permitted.

 ![An example of a TCC prompt](https://rainforest.engineering/images/posts/macos-tcc/tcc-prompt.png?1620047855)